mnater/Hyphenopoly/docs/Branching-Model.md

 The public `develop` branch reflects the state of the latest stable development state.
 The code here is tested but waiting for more changes to accumulate, before a new release is triggered.

 ### release
 The `release` branch is a temporary preparation branch.
 It is always branched from the `develop` branch, when enough changes piled up.
-This is the last stage where version numbers are updated, final tests are made and changelog is finalised before it is merged to master.
+This is the last stage where version numbers are updated, final tests are made and change-log is finalized before it is merged to master.

 `release`branches are named `release-x.y.z`.
 In most cases they are not pushed to GitHub.